mikerourke/trello-for-wolves/README.md

 [Trello API Link](https://developers.trello.com/advanced-reference/batch#get-1-batch)

-To get around the [API rate limits](http://help.trello.com/article/838-api-rate-limits), you can do a little batchy-doodle.
+If you just need to make a bunch of `GET` requests, you can get around the API rate limits by doing a little batchy-doodle.

 ```javascript
 trello.batch().makeRequests([